 the trustee must provide evidence to show the debtor is aware of their legal obligations and they are aware of the implication of failing to comply with their obligations

-Actions of the Bankruptcy Administration and Investigations team
+Actions of the Registrations and Bankruptcy Restrictions Team

-The Bankruptcy Administration and Investigations team will consider all reports against guidelines provided by the Crown Office and the police.
+The team will consider all reports against guidelines provided by the Crown Office and the police.

 When they are satisfied there are both reasonable grounds to suspect an offence has been committed and the information provided conforms to the guidance, the report will be forwarded to the Crown Office for investigation and possible prosecution action.